iszczesniak/cpp/categories/index.md

 ### The lvalue-to-rvalue conversion

-Now the lvalue-to-rvalue conversion is now called this way for the historic reason, but it should be called the glvalue-to-prvalue conversion.
+Now the lvalue-to-rvalue conversion is called this way for the historic reason, but it should be called the glvalue-to-prvalue conversion.